Current Ministry Location: Philippines

-Sister Imelda was born in Cabanatuan City, Philippines.
-She graduated from the University of the East with a BBA degree in 1961 and became a Certified Public Accountant in 1962.
-Sister Imelda worked for an auditing firm in Manila and taught part-time at the University of the East before entering the Maryknoll Sisters in 1965 and making her First Profession of Vows in 1968.
-She was appointed Chief Accountant of Maryknoll College while waiting for her mission assignment and visa to serve abroad.
+Sister Imelda, was born in Cabanatuan City, Philippines.
+She graduated from the University of the East with a BA degree in 1961 and became a Certified Public Accountant in 1962.
+Sister Imelda worked for an auditing firm in Manila and taught part-time at the University of the East before entering the Maryknoll Sisters in 1965.
+She made her First Profession of Vows in 1968 and was appointed Chief Accountant of Maryknoll College while waiting for her mission assignment and visa to serve abroad.

-In 1984, at the 12th General Assembly of the Maryknoll Sisters held every six years, Sister Imelda was elected to serve as one of the five members of the Central Governing Board.
+In 1984, at the 12th General Assembly of the Maryknoll Sisters, Sister Imelda was elected to serve as one of the five members of the Central Governing Board.
 After completing her term in 1991, she did a post-graduate diploma in social development at the Coady International Institute at St. Francis Xavier University in Nova Scotia, Canada.

-Sister Imelda returned to the University of Dar es Salaam in 1992 and was glad to find some of her former students were already instructors.
-One of them assisted her in developing accounting materials and later published a Financial Accounting textbook adapted for Tanzania.
+Sister Imelda returned to the University of Dar es Salaam in 1992 and was glad to find that some of her former students were already instructors.
+One of them assisted her in developing accounting materials, and she later published a Financial Accounting textbook adapted for Tanzania.

 In 2004, Sister Imelda returned to Maryknoll Sisters Center to serve as Congregational Treasurer until 2010.
-In 2011 she happily returned to Namibia to once again be the National Coordinator of Catholic Schools under the Bishops’ Conference until 2015 when the Maryknoll Sisters completed their mission in the country.
-In 2016, Sister Imelda was assigned to the Philippines where she is currently still on mission.
+In 2011 she happily returned to Namibia to once again be the National Coordinator of Catholic Schools under the Bishops’ Conference.
+She held that position until 2015, when the Maryknoll Sisters completed their mission in the country.
+In 2016, Sister Imelda was assigned to the Philippines where she is currently in mission.